Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 Environments are completely customizable using [Spoke](https://hubs.mozilla.com/spoke), Hubs' web-based scene editing tool, [learn more here](intro-spoke.html).

-## How do I record my event in Hubs
+## How do I record my event in Hubs?

 We recommend using screen recording software like OBS to capture events in Hubs.
 To hide the user interface when recording, you can press the tilde key (~), or turn on [camera mode](hubs-room-settings.html#camera-mode).

-## Can I add custom interactive objects to my room
+## Can I add custom interactive objects to my room?

 [Spoke](https://hubs.mozilla.com/spoke) allows you to create spawners in your room, enabling users to generate copies of 3D models in a Hubs room.

 It is not possible at the moment to add scripting or further interactivity to objects in Spoke and Hubs.

-## Can I import 3D models from [other software]
+## Can I import 3D models from [other software]?

 Hubs supports importing .glb models.
 If the tool you use doesn't create .glb files, we recommend using a tool like [Blender](https://www.blender.org/) to convert your model.